SocialFinanceDigitalLabs/cs-demand-model-regional/README.md

 You need to have [python](https://www.python.org/) and [poetry](https://python-poetry).

 1. Create an `.env` file by copying the `.env.example` one and editing the variables as needed.
+2. Set environment variable `DJANGO_SETTINGS_MODULE=dm_regional_site.settings.development` in relevant places.
-2. Install dependencies with `poetry install`;
+3. Install dependencies with `poetry install`;
-3. Launch a poetry shell so the virtual environment is active: `poetry shell`;
+4. Launch a poetry shell so the virtual environment is active: `poetry shell`;
-4. Run `python manage.py migrate` to create the databases tables;
+5. Run `python manage.py migrate` to create the databases tables;
-5. Add the pre-commit hook by running `pre-commit install`.
+6. Add the pre-commit hook by running `pre-commit install`.
 This will ensure your code is formatted before you commit something;

 ## Load fixtures
 To load some dummy data, run: